-Weight loss is commonly the first sign that something is awry.
+Weight loss is commonly the first sign that something is awry and that we need to start thinking about senior guinea pig care.
 This could be simple, such as pain from arthritis that's easily managed with medication from your vet.
 Or, it could be a sign there is something more going on.
 Older guinea pigs can suffer from heart failure, kidney trouble, and overgrown molars, among other ailments - all that begin with vague symptoms.

 Female guinea pigs are prone to ovarian cysts as they age.
 She may seem extra moody, mount her cagemates, lose hair on either side of the belly, and develop crusty nipples.
 Normally, spaying a guinea pig is the recommended course of action.
 However, not all seniors are ideal surgical patients.
 Talk to your vet about alternative treatments and how to monitor your ladypig if surgery isn't a good option for her.